SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 developed over decades.
 From this tradition follows a specific programming style and associated user interface.
 SpeedyWeather.jl aims to overcome the constraints of traditional Fortran-based models.
-Running a simulation in Fortran and analyzing the data in Python makes it virtually impossible to interact with various model components directly.
+The modern trend sees simulations in Fortran and data analysis in Python, making virtually impossible to interact with various model components directly.
 In SpeedyWeather.jl, interfaces to the model components are exposed to the user.
 Furthermore, data-driven climate modelling [@Rasp2018; @Schneider2023],
-which replaces existing model components with machine learning, is difficult due to the lack of established machine learning frameworks in Fortran.
+which replaces existing model components with machine learning, is more difficult in Fortran due to the lack of established machine learning frameworks [@Meyer2022].
 In Julia, Flux.jl is available for machine learning [@Innes2019] as well as automatic differentiation with Enzyme [@Moses2020], which calculates gradients, necessary to optimize network weights or parameters during training.